 My mom is, as far as I know, the inventor of this system.
 She's been doing this since the 1980's at least.

-- In a new container of yogurt, make a "well" in the center by scooping out about 3 tablespoons or so.
-Put this back in the fridge to sit....
+1. In a new container of yogurt, make a "well" in the center by scooping out about 3 tablespoons or so.
+Yes, just go ahead and eat it.
+Then put the container back in the fridge to sit....

-- . ...and in a couple hours the "well" will fill with whey.
+2. ....and in a couple hours the "well" will fill with whey.
 Using a small ladle or spoon, remove the accumulated whey.
 Don't attempt to pour off the whey, as tipping the container can collapse the sides.
-(I put the whey in any leftover salad dressing or start a pot of grain to soak or set it out for the cats.)
+(I add this whey to my salad dressing bottle or start a pot of grain to soak or set it out for the cats.)

-I personally love this system - it's simple and easy and keeps dirty dishes and containers in the fridge to a minimum.
+I personally love this system!
+Thanks Mom!
+It's simple and easy and keeps dirty dishes and containers in the fridge to a minimum.
 But if you want the thickest possible yogurt solids to use as a cheese substitute, called "yogurt cheese" or sometimes "yocheese", you can strain it with cheese cloth or buy a "yogurt cheese maker".

 Once you start cooking with yogurt in the kitchen, you'll find endless uses for this probiotic- and enzyme-rich health food.